Zangpo Pal: Family and upbringing

 Zangpo Pal belonged to the Khon family, hereditary abbot-rulers of Sakya.
 The family obtained a leading position in Tibet under his uncle Phagpa who, as a Buddhist intellectual, enjoyed the confidence of the Mongol ruler Kublai Khan, founder of the Yuan dynasty.
 Phagpa's brother Yeshe Jungne (1238-1274) lived in Yunnan in south-western China where he was the household lama of Kublai Khan's son Hügechi.
 He married Jomo Rinchen Kyi of the Palrin family and begot a son called Zangpo Pal.
 The boy was brought up in Sakya but neglected his religious studies, the raison d'être of the Khon family.
 At 21 years of age he was summoned to the imperial court in Beijing on the initiative of Kublai Khan's consort Abu.
-Later, however, he became a persona non grata as doubts were cast on his legitimacy.
+Later, however, he became persona non grata as doubts were cast on his legitimacy.
 Zangpo Pal was banished to an island off the coast of South China.
-He was the only remaining member of the Khon family after the death of his cousin Dharmapala Raksita in 1287, but was passed over for the succession.
+He was the only remaining member of the Khon family after the death of his cousin Dharmapala Raksita in 1287, but was passed over for succession.
 Kublai Khan handed over the Sakya estates to a member of the Sharpa family, Jamyang Rinchen Gyaltsen, while the latter's brother Yeshe Rinchen was appointed Imperial Preceptor (Dishi) with influence over Tibetan affairs.